 If you could make one recommendation on WPS issues to Prime Minister Trudeau, what would it be?

-VOW is recommending a massive reduction of military spending and a re-allocation to urgent social and environmental needs.
-We also want demilitarization for decarbonization.
+VOW recommends a massive reduction of military spending and a re-allocation to urgent social and environmental needs.
+We want Canada to demilitarize to decarbonize.
+We also want Canada withdraw from NATO and join the Treaty on the Prohibition of Nuclear Weapons.

 What is your dream for the WPS agenda?

-VOW wants the WPS agenda to help end war.
+VOW wants the WPS agenda to help end war and militarism.

 VOW does not agree that Canada’s aggressive defence policy “Strong Secure Engaged” is an example of WPS as Canada’s 2017 National Action Plan suggests.